-Nadine Hill, a Yorkshire-based entrepreneur and practising Virtual Assistant has just written the UK’s first guide for Virtual Assistants who want to set up a home based business.
+Nadine Hill, a Yorkshire-based entrepreneur and practising Virtual Assistant, also known as Remote Executive Assistant, has just written the UK’s first guide for Virtual Assistants who want to set up a home based business.
 The book that was written with the British-based VA in mind is entitled: “The Virtual Assistant Handbook: insider secrets for starting and running your own profitable VA business”.

 Mum-of-two Nadine says, “Virtual Assistance is an emerging industry especially with the current economic climate.
 As firms outsource work and small businesses are reluctant to employ staff, they are turning to VAs to provide the solution to their admin problems.
 By using this pool of talented professionals, companies can get their work completed by an executive level professional for an hourly fee, meaning that it is more cost effective for them and can be profitable for the VA if he or she is in demand.
 However many people get seduced by the promise of making mega-bucks from the comfort of their home working part time hours, and the reality is that just like any business it will often mean putting in full-time hours.”